intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/period.md

 ### Repository

-Storage for this dataset may be provided by either of the following repository technologies:
+Storage for the **Reporting** repository may be provided by one of the following technologies:

-- a Wide-column key-value repository for very high scale and performance.
+- Wide-column key-value repository for high scale and performance.
-- a Document database for low cost.
+- Document database for low cost.

 The equivalent schema elements and recommended value for the above repository types are shown below.